Blake Linde

 The full sequence

 Start with a Systems Diagnostic.
 If the foundation needs repair, that comes next via Systems Cleanup & Automation.
-Then the Executive AI Layer adds leverage — in the right order.
+Then practical AI and automation can reduce real work without introducing more fragility.

-Start with a diagnostic to confirm foundation readiness — then we build the intelligence layer on solid ground.
+Start with a diagnostic to confirm foundation readiness, then narrow the use case.

 Start with a diagnostic